Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Proof of theorem

 Recall that in this case the basic block $V$ is the $[n_1]\times [n_2]$ rectangle, with $n_1,n_2$ as in Section \ref{section:GG}.
 Moreover, given $\o\in \{0,1\}^V$, the block $V$ is good if every column contains an empty site and every row contains a pair of adjacent empty sites.
 It is super-good if it is good and the first two columns are empty.

-In this setting two basic observations will be at the basis of our definition of the canonical paths appearing in Lemmas \ref{A} and \ref{B}.
-Fix an integer $n$ together with $\o\in \{0,1\}^{[4]\times [n+1]}$ and consider four consecutive columns $C_i=\{x=(i,j), \ j\in [n]\}$, $i\in [4]$. \begin{enumerate}[(1)] \item If $C_1,C_2$ are empty and $C_3$ contains an empty site, then $C_3$ can be emptied by a legal decreasing canonical path using only flips in $C_3$.
-Similarly if the role of $C_1$ and $C_3$ is interchanged. \item If $C_1,C_2$ are empty and the two vertices $x=(3,n+1)$ and $y=(4,n+1)$ above the $3^{th}$ and $4^{th}$ column are also empty, then $C_3$ and $C_4$ can be emptied by a legal decreasing canonical path using only flips in $C_3\cup C_4$.
-Similarly if the role of the pair $(C_1,C_2)$ and $(C_3,C_4)$ is interchanged and the sites $x,y$ are replaced by $x'=(1,n+1),y'=(2,n+1)$. \end{enumerate} Using the above we can prove our final proposition. \begin{proposition} For the GG model there exists a choice of the canonical paths occurring in Lemmas \ref{A} and \ref{B} such that, for a suitable positive constant $c,$ \begin{itemize} \item each path is a legal canonical path and $\max(N_A,N_B)\le c n_1n_2;$ \item $\max(\rho_A,\rho_B)\le (1/q)^{cn_2}$. \end{itemize} \end{proposition} \begin{proof} We begin with the definition of the canonical paths appearing in Lemma \ref{B} with, for simplicity, $V_x=V$ and $V_y=V'$ where $V'$ is either $V+(n_1+1)\vec e_1$ or $V+(n_2+1)\vec e_2$.
+In this setting two basic observations will be at the basis of our definition of the canonical-paths appearing in Lemmas \ref{A} and \ref{B}.
+Fix an integer $n$ together with $\o\in \{0,1\}^{[4]\times [n+1]}$ and consider four consecutive columns $C_i=\{x=(i,j), \ j\in [n]\}$, $i\in [4]$. \begin{enumerate}[(1)] \item If $C_1,C_2$ are empty and $C_3$ contains an empty site, then $C_3$ can be emptied by a legal decreasing canonical-path using only flips in $C_3$.
+Similarly if the role of $C_1$ and $C_3$ is interchanged. \item If $C_1,C_2$ are empty and the two vertices $x=(3,n+1)$ and $y=(4,n+1)$ above the $3^{th}$ and $4^{th}$ column are also empty, then $C_3$ and $C_4$ can be emptied by a legal decreasing canonical-path using only flips in $C_3\cup C_4$.
+Similarly if the role of the pair $(C_1,C_2)$ and $(C_3,C_4)$ is interchanged and the sites $x,y$ are replaced by $x'=(1,n+1),y'=(2,n+1)$. \end{enumerate} Using the above we can prove our final proposition. \begin{proposition} For the GG-KCM model there exists a choice of the canonical-paths occurring in Lemmas \ref{A} and \ref{B} such that, for a suitable positive constant $c,$ \begin{itemize} \item each path is a legal canonical-path and $\max(N_A,N_B)\le c n_1n_2;$ \item $\max(\rho_A,\rho_B)\le (1/q)^{cn_2}$. \end{itemize} \end{proposition} \begin{proof} We begin with the definition of the canonical-paths appearing in Lemma \ref{B} with, for simplicity, $V_x=V$ and $V_y=V'$ where $V'$ is either $V+(n_1+1)\vec e_1$ or $V+(n_2+1)\vec e_2$.
 For simplicity we will not make any attempt to optimize our construction, \ie to improve over the constant $c$ above.

 In the first case, $V'=V+(n_1+1)\vec e_1$, let $\o\in \{0,1\}^{V\cup V'}$ be such that $V$ is good and $V'$ is super-good and let $\o'$ be obtained from $\o$ by emptying the first two columns of $V$.
-Then we can use observation (1) above together with Lemma \ref{FA1f} to get that there exists a legal canonical path $\G_{\o,\o'}$ of maximal length $c n_1n_2$ and congestion constant $\rho_B\le (1/q)^{c n_2}$ for some constant $c>0$.
+Then we can use observation (1) above together with Lemma \ref{FA1f} to get that there exists a legal canonical-path $\G_{\o,\o'}$ of maximal length $c n_1n_2$ and congestion constant $\rho_B\le (1/q)^{c n_2}$ for some constant $c>0$.
 Notice that in this case we didn't use the fact that if $V$ is good then every row contains a pair of adjacent empty sites (cf. Figure \ref{fig:1}).

 In the second case, $V'=V+(n_2+1)\vec e_2$, for $i\in [n]$ define $a_i$ as the smallest integer $j\in [n-1]$ such that $x=(j,n-i+1)$ and $y=(j+1,n-i+1)$ are both empty.
 Using that $V$ is good the integer $a_i$ is well defined.
 Let also $\L_i$ denotes the two semi-columns in $V\cup V'$ above the vertices $(a_i,n-i+1)$ and $(a_i+1,n-i+1)$ (cf. Figure \ref{fig:2}).